refuel-ai/refuel-docs/docs/python-sdk.md

 Installing and using the SDK requires Python 3.6+.

-## Initialization

-### Setting an Environment variable
+### Initializing a client session

-Set the environment variable REFUEL_API_KEY within the context of your ML application.
-The SDK will read it during initialization, and use this value when sending log events to the Refuel platform:
+Set the environment variable REFUEL_API_KEY.
+The SDK will read it during initialization, and use this value when sending requests:

 ```python
 import refuel